Deep Temporal Graph Clustering: Method

 \subsection{Problem definition}

 If a graph contains timestamp records between node interactions, we call it a temporal graph.

 \begin{Def} \textbf{Temporal graph.} Given a temporal graph $G=(V, E, T)$, where $V$ denotes nodes and $E$ denotes interactions.
 In temporal graphs, the concept of edges is replaced by interactions.
 Because although there is only one edge between two nodes, there may be multiple interactions that occur at different times.
-Multiple interactions between two nodes can be formulated as: $T_{x, y} = \{(x, y, t_1), (x, y, t_2), \cdots, (x, y, t_n)\}$. \end{Def}
+Multiple interactions between two nodes can be formulated as: $T_{x, y} = \{(x, y, t_1), (x, y, t_2), \cdots, (x, y, t_n)\}$.
 If two nodes interact with each other, we call them neighbors.
-When a node's neighbors are sorted by interaction time, its historical neighbor sequence is formed.

-\begin{Def} \textbf{Historical neighbor sequence.} Given a node $x$, its historical neighbor sequence can be formulated as: $N_x = \{ (y_1,t_1), (y_2,t_2), \cdots, (y_l, t_l) \}$.
-Such sequence is usually used by temporal graph methods to replace the adjacency matrix as the primary information source. \end{Def}
+When a node's neighbors are sorted by interaction time, its historical neighbor sequence can be formulated as: $N_x = \{ (y_1,t_1), (y_2,t_2), \cdots, (y_l, t_l) \}$. \end{Def}

-In the actual training, we use a hyper-parameter $l$ to control the sequence length and preferentially keep neighbors with closer interaction time with $x$.
-This pattern of controlling length is common in temporal graph learning \cite{zuo2018embedding, lu2019temporal, xu2020inductive, wang2021inductive, wen2022trend, S2T_ML}, and we discuss it in Appendix.

-Finally, temporal graph clustering aims to group nodes into different clusters on temporal graphs.
+Temporal graph clustering aims to group nodes into different clusters on temporal graphs.

 \begin{Def} \textbf{Temporal graph clustering.} Node clustering in the graph follows some rules: (1) nodes in a cluster are densely connected, and (2) nodes in different clusters are sparsely connected.
 Here we define $K$ clusters to divide all nodes, i.e., $C = \{c_1, c_2, ..., c_K\}$.
-Node clustering on the temporal graph usually follows the interactive sequence-based batch-processing pattern to obtain node embeddings, i.e., the clustering centers are continuously updated as more interactions occur.
-Such node embeddings will be fed into the K-means algorithm for performance evaluation. \end{Def}
+Node embeddings are continuously optimized during training and then fed into the K-means algorithm for performance evaluation during testing. \end{Def}